dartsim/dart/docs/readthedocs/tutorials/biped.md

 # Lesson 6: Actuator types

-DART provides five types of actuator.
+KIDO provides five types of actuator.
 Each joint can select its own actuator type.

 | Type         | Description |